 So, my friend called the manager of the facility and asked her.
 She had no idea and had never, ever been asked that question but realized that this is something she should probably know so did her research and was able to tell my colleague in time for him to thank the host nation before he began his presentation.
 He was thankful to have averted a potentially disrespectful situation as he was speaking on the topic of Aboriginal engagement and the audience included many First Nation delegates.

 When I hosted an Aboriginal Consultation and Engagement Speaker Series in a hotel in downtown Edmonton one year I also needed this vital piece of information.
 I called the hotel and they too had never had this request.
-I then called the Alberta Native Friendship Centres Association and thankfully they easily answered my question.
-So, before our Keynote Speaker, Dennis Bell, delivered his presentation, I said a few respectful words of thanks to the Cree People from Treaty 6.
+I then called the Alberta Native Friendship Centre Association and thankfully they easily answered my question.
+So, before our keynote speaker delivered his presentation, I said a few respectful words of thanks to the Cree People from Treaty 6.

 Why is it good protocol to thank the host nation?
 Because you are acknowledging that that Nation has had a relationship since time immemorial with the land you are standing on.
 It is a sign of respect and recognition, and you can’t go wrong with respect and recognition.